British campaign in the Baltic (1918–1919): Main actions

 In April 1919, Latvian Prime Minister Kārlis Ulmanis was forced to seek refuge on board the Saratov under the protection of British ships.

 In the summer of 1919, the Royal Navy bottled up the Red fleet in Kronstadt.
 Several sharp skirmishes were fought near Kotlin Island.
 In the course of one of these clashes, on 31 May, during a Bolshevik probing action to the west, the battleship scored two hits on the destroyer HMS Walker from a distance of 14000 yd, when a flotilla of British destroyers attempted to catch the outgunned Bolshevik destroyer Azard.
 Walker, which acted as a lure, suffered some damage and two of her crew were wounded, while the other British destroyers eventually disengaged when they came too close to Bolshevik coastal artillery and minefields.
 Admiral Cowan soon realised that Tallinn was not an ideal base of operations and sought a base closer to Kronstadt.
 On 5 June Cowan and his naval units arrived at the new anchorage at Björkö Sound, which proved ideal for actions against Kronstadt.
-However, on 9 June the Soviet Navy's destroyers Gavril and Azard launched a raid on the location, and the submarine HMS L55 was sunk with all hands in the aftermath, apparently after being cornered in a British-laid minefield by the Soviet warships.
+However, on 9 June the Soviet Navy's destroyers Azard and Gavriil launched a raid on the location, and the submarine HMS L55 was sunk with all hands in the aftermath, apparently after being cornered in a British-laid minefield by the Soviet warships.
 The action prompted the British to lay several new obstacles and minefields to protect the anchorage.
 Cowan also requested that Finland allocate a squadron of ships to provide additional protection for the anchorage as well as to take part in the security and patrol duties in the area.
 The Finnish Navy complied and sent several gun and torpedo boats as well as motor minesweepers to Björkö.

 The design of the naval jacks of Estonia and Latvia has been inspired by the Union Jack.

 A flotilla of British Coastal Motor Boats under the command of Lieutenant Augustus Agar raided Kronstadt Harbour twice, sinking the cruiser Oleg and the depot ship Pamiat Azova on 17 June as well as damaging the battleships Petropavlovsk and Andrei Pervozvanny in August, at the cost of three CMBs in the last attack.
 The attackers also managed to sink the important Russian submarine depot ship.
 The British claim that the motor boats damaged the Petropavlosk is dismissed by Soviet records.
 The first raid was intended to support a significant mutiny at the Krasnaya Gorka fort which was eventually suppressed by the 12 in guns of the Bolshevik battleships.
 The second raid resulted in the deaths of 6 officers and 9 other ratings, and 9 others were taken prisoner.
 The action of this little unit ensured that the threat from Kronstadt to the British Baltic force was ended.
 In early July the British received reinforcements which included the aircraft carrier HMS Vindictive whose aircraft carried out bombing and strafing runs against gun and searchlight installations at Kronstadt.